gingerbeardman/Monokai-Pro-Vibrant.novaextension/README.md

 ## About this fork

 This **Vibrant** fork has been modified by gingerbeardman to use vibrant window style so that there are more obvious differences between focused and unfocused windows.
 Some other small usability changes were made to Spectrum and Pro variations so that selected text is visible in all situations.

+Get a licence to use Monokai Pro from the original creator: [https://monokai.pro](https://monokai.pro)